BoysInSkirts/BoysInSkirts/README.md

 - Basic user tracking (anonymous analytics events) with opt-out / cookie consent.
 - Authentication for CMS/Admin with JWT and RBAC (Editor, Admin).
 - CI/CD and automated tests for critical paths.
+- **All file and asset management is handled by the CMS and its REST APIs.
+No CDN or S3 is used; all uploads and downloads are managed by the backend.**

 Out-of-scope (for MVP):
 - Full ecommerce, payment processing.